 As its name suggests, this type of dementia affects the frontal and temporal brain lobes.
 Most of the time, individuals with this type of dementia are 40 years old or older and have a family history of this disease.
 Frontotemporal dementia’s symptoms include problems with social and judgment behavior, an increased appetite, and compulsive behavior.

 Dementia can be a difficult opponent to battle.
-That is why it is important to contact a professional and alert your loved ones once you start experiencing the symptoms of this disease.
+That is why it is important to contact dementia caregiver, especially from Chicago, and alert your loved ones once you start experiencing the symptoms of this disease.
 Your family’s care and support, as well as a caregiver’s assistance, is essential as you deal with the effects of dementia.